axlemn/plot-.xyz/README.md

 A script which monitors a directory for changes to or new .xyz files and then runs various processing tools on them.

+A timestamps file (default: timestamps.txt) is created once at the beginning of each session.

+Note: If the file is not stored between sessions or files were already updated, this may cause unneeded updating.
+If the file is for a different directory, it will be overwritten.

 Written in Python 2.7.3

 usage: main.sh dir [ts\_file]